Meshlab-HSN/Linux_Server_WiSe_21-22/Topics.md

 - use the IPv4 adress in the table from Medienzentrum
 - configure your IPv4 gateway as: 172.16.1.1
 - configure your DNS to: 195.37.88.1

+**Final Task:**

+Each group has an setup consisting of your desktop PC on which you have remote access.
+All PCs are connected to a router with their additional network card.
+The router is connected to an electrical plugbar (called NETIO PowerBox4KF) that can be controlled over the network and an routerboard, called BananaPI.
+The bananaPI is powered over the plugbar and powered off by default.

+Your goal is to find a textfile located on the BananaPI wich contains a hash of a catpicture and find out to what catpicture the hash correspondents to. to achive your goal you have to:

+- access your PC from remote
+- find out the IP addresses of: network card of your PC, the router, the plugbar and the BananaPI (after you powered it ON)
+- find a way to access the powerpug to power the BananaPI.
+See the manual for the NETIO Powerbox 4KF.
+- access your BananaPI and find the textfile
+- look to which catpicture the hash refers to

+Record your findings, what tool did you use to find out the IP addresses?
+How did you connect to the plugbar and power on you BananaPI?
+On which port of the plugbar was your BananaPI?
+What's the name of your BananaPI?
+Make a small sheet how you solved the problem, roughtly one page